Banner for website

 • Community Engagement Review

 • With the renewable energy transition underway in regional Australia, I recognised a growing tension within some farming communities whose concerns weren’t being listened to by the large companies planning renewable energy projects close to their properties.
 So, I worked with Independent Senator for the ACT David Pocock, and the Minister for Climate Change and Energy Chris Bowen to establish a review in 2023 to improve community engagement for renewable energy infrastructure projects.
 I ensured the Terms of Reference of the Community Engagement Review considered issues important to our regional communities, such as the impact of projects on agricultural land, fire risks and emergency management, and increases in landholder insurance premiums.
 I also made sure the review examined benefit-sharing opportunities such as local jobs, training, and co-investing in large-scale projects for regional communities.
+You can read my full submission to the review here.
 The findings of the Community Engagement Review were released in July and can be viewed here.
 Regional communities deserve best practice community engagement to have their concerns heard and the opportunity to seize the long-term benefits of the renewables boom.

 280385699_421204846497563_1121451786561737580_n